Peter Graham (fighter): Kickboxing career

-Graham began kickboxing and boxing at the age of 21 and before turning professional he captured the World Kickboxing Federation World Amateur Heavyweight Championship from New Zealand's Shane Wijohn, finishing his amateur career undefeated (17-0).
+Graham began kickboxing and boxing at the age of 21 and before turning professional he captured the World Kickboxing Federation World Amateur Heavyweight Championship from New Zealand's Shane Wijohn, finishing his amateur career undefeated (17–0).
 Graham turned professional in 2000 and attained instant success, defeating Ben Hamilton in K-1 Oceania Revenge by TKO and then Clay Aumitagi.

 On 19 November 2000 he became the first Australian to go ten rounds with the legendary Stan "The Man" Longinidis.

 In 2001 he defeated Mark Hunt, the K-1 World GP Champion of the year.
 He won his second WKBF Super Heavyweight title the next year, and won the Kings of Oceania 2004 championship after defeating his long-term rival Jason Suttie.

-In 2006, Peter had a feud with Badr Hari in K-1 World Grand Prix 2006 in Auckland.
-Hari mocked Graham that he is a has-been, and Hari is the future.
+In 2006, Graham had a feud with Badr Hari in K-1 World Grand Prix 2006 in Auckland.
+Hari mocked Graham as a has-been, and Hari as the future.
 A brawl at the press conference instigated by Hari kissing Graham hyped up their match.
 The real match was won by Peter, who won by knockout via his trademark "Rolling Thunder" spinning kick, which broke Hari's jaw.
 Hari was sidelined for almost a year.

-On 31 December 2006 at K-1 PREMIUM 2006 Dynamite!!, Graham fought against the four time K-1 heavyweight champion, Dutch man from the Seidokaikan dojo Semmy Schilt in a 5-round match and lost by unanimous decision (3-0).
+On 31 December 2006 at K-1 PREMIUM 2006 Dynamite!!, Graham fought against the four time K-1 heavyweight champion, Dutch man from the Seidokaikan dojo Semmy Schilt in a 5-round match and lost by unanimous decision (3–0).

 On 5 August 2007, Graham and Hari met for a revenge fight in K-1 World GP 2007 in Hong Kong as one of the three super bouts of the event, held in Hong Kong for the very first time.
 This time, Hari was more alert to the threat of a Rolling Thunder by Graham.
 Both fighters could not show their top performances as Hari won the fight by points.
 Graham tried the Rolling Thunder Kick twice in the last moments of the fight, but could not connect with Hari.

 In a rematch with Doug Viney at Kings of Kombat in Keysborough, Victoria on 29 August 2010, Graham won via TKO in the fifth round to claim the ISKA World Heavyweight Championship.
 Graham lost the title to Paul Slowinski, in the third fight between them, when he lost by a third-round KO at King of Kombat 4 on 20 August 2011.

 He has returned to kickboxing to fight Prince Ali at HEAT 24 in Nagoya, Japan on 7 October 2012, winning the fight via decision.

 He is competed in a Heavyweight Tournament at GFC Series 1 in Dubai on 29 May 2014, defeating Arnold Oborotov via an extension round majority decision in the semi-finals before losing to Badr Hari by first-round TKO in the final.